reubenfirmin/EmailReplyBopt/README.md

 # Demo

 I have a bot listening to hobert4@zohomail.com (at least until I hit my OpenAI monthly limits.)
-Feel free to converse with it.
-Note that anything you send will be submitted to OpenAI's server; the bot will delete emails from the inbox after processing.
+Feel free to send it an email.

+Demo T&Cs: Note that anything you send will be submitted to OpenAI's server; the bot will delete emails from the inbox after processing.
 Email addresses are _not_ stored, used, or harvested, except for the immediate reply.
-(Also note that some of the prompts I configured can be sarcastic.)
+Some of the prompts I configured can be sarcastic.

 # Behavior
 * Checks inbox every minute for new messages, marking them read (or deleting them, if configured to)